ALCHElVlY/hlna/README.md

 * Has many features like: craft calculator, ~~reminders~~, ~~order/transaction tracking for shop keepers~~, server statuses, and more!
 * Moderation commands such as: kick and ban, as well as mute(manual ~~and timed~~) and sweep(bulk delete messages).
 * Customisable from prefix to bot command restrictions(applies to the channel), HLN-A can also set and deploy custom welcome messages
-* HLN-A has the ability to set 'role categories' which is not an official Discord thing (looks nice visually).
 * Fast responses, great uptime, and support for the bot almost 24/7.

 Of course, no one application is going to be perfect, issues will arise and in turn should be reported so that they can be fixed later.
 Be sure to check out the bots documentation to see how to set it up successfully for your Discord server!